All articles

 Based on clinical experience and pathophysiology, six main blockers of active cellular T3 action can be identified.
 They frequently combine in the same patient.

 Chronic stress — cortisol upregulates D3, increases rT3, suppresses D2.
 Morning cortisol > 22 μg/dL or a flat diurnal curve equals high-rT3 syndrome even with normal fT3. ▸Selenium deficiency — all three deiodinases are selenoenzymes.
-Plasma selenium < 100 μg/L (Toulis 2010 RCT meta-analysis, PMID 20510801) is associated with reduced D2 activity and elevated TPO antibodies in AIT. ▸Zinc deficiency — cofactor for TR receptor binding to DNA (zinc-finger domain).
+Plasma selenium < 100 μg/L is associated with reduced D2 activity and elevated TPO antibodies in AIT. ▸Zinc deficiency — cofactor for TR receptor binding to DNA (zinc-finger domain).
 Without zinc the receptor does not engage the TRE element. ▸Iron deficiency (ferritin < 70 ng/mL) — iron is needed for thyroid peroxidase (T4 synthesis) and for normal D1 activity.
 Ferritin is the limiting factor in women of reproductive age. ▸Iodine deficiency — without iodine there is no T4 or T3 to begin with.
 See iodine and the thyroid: a five-step protocol. ▸Inflammation (IL-6, TNF-α) — proinflammatory cytokines activate D3 and suppress D2 at the transcriptional level.
 Chronic low-grade inflammation = functional hypothyroidism. ▸Low-calorie diet and chronic energy deficit — D2 in muscle is suppressed under energy restriction as an adaptation.
 Starvation = "hibernation" of the metabolism.

 A detailed mechanism of the rT3 trap during weight loss is covered in weight loss, thyroid, and reverse T3.